Do you understand how Car Wreck Laws Work?

 Louisiana as a ‘Direct Action State’

 One of the most distinguishing factors about Louisiana when it comes to car wreck claims is that the southern state is a “direct action state,” which means injured parties can actually name an insurance company in a lawsuit.
 This is unique and something that is not allowed in most other states.
 Being a direct action state can be quite helpful to Louisiana car wreck victims, as it informs the judge or jury that there is an insurance company involved that can cover the damages.
 In most cases, judges and juries will award damages if they know an insurance company is involved

 Understanding Statute of Limitations in Louisiana

-Other car accident laws in Louisiana that differ from most of the country include:
+Other car wreck laws in Louisiana that differ from most of the country include:

-- One year statute of limitations – In most states, the statute of limitations for car accident cases must be filed within two years – not in Louisiana.
-In Louisiana, a car accident lawsuit must be filed within just one year.
+- One year statute of limitations – In most states, the statute of limitations for car wreck cases must be filed within two years – not in Louisiana.
+In Louisiana, a car wreck lawsuit must be filed within just one year.

 - Comparative negligence – In Louisiana, if both you and the other driver had some degree of fault for the accident, you may still be able to file a claim.
 If this is the case, their damages will be reduced by the percentage of fault.